navigation

 Specifically, this means:

-Between now and 2030, we will halve food waste in our companies and at stores compared to 2019, and support measures in upstream and downstream value chains.
+• Between now and 2030, we will halve the food waste in our businesses and at our stores compared to 2017, and support measures in upstream and downstream value chains.
 This objective is set out in the industry’s action plan, which we have signed.

-By 2030, optimised packaging and less waste from our operations will enable us to cut our greenhouse gas emissions by 10% compared to 2019.
-In addition, all of our plastic packaging will be 100% recyclable by 2030.
+• By 2030, we will reduce our greenhouse gas emissions by 10% compared to 2019 levels by optimising packaging and reducing operational waste.
+In addition, all of our plastic packaging is to be 100% recyclable by 2030.

-In all, we will save 100,000 tonnes of CO2e between 2025 and 2030 by making some of our products, services and properties recyclable.
-CO2e is the unit of measurement used to standardise the climate impact of various greenhouse gases, such as methane or nitrous oxide.
-100,000 tonnes is roughly equivalent to the annual emissions of 55,000 cars.
+• We will save 100,000 tonnes of CO2e between 2025 and 2030 by promoting the circularity of our products, services and buildings.
+CO2e is the unit of measurement used to standardise the climate impact of various greenhouse gases, such as methane and nitrous oxide.
+100,000 tonnes are roughly equivalent to the annual emissions of 55,000 cars.

 People